List of state highways in Louisiana (3150–3199): Louisiana Highway 3169

 Louisiana Highway 3169 (LA 3169) is an approximate 1 mi highway located east of Colfax, Grant Parish.
 It travels between LA 8 and US 71/LA 8 through a mostly wooded area.
 The road has been discontinuous since October 2010 as the bridge over the Bayou Rigolette is closed.

 Louisiana Highway 3170

+Louisiana Highway 3170 (LA 3170) runs 5.53 mi from Chambers to Whittington.

 Louisiana Highway 3173

 Louisiana Highway 3173 (LA 3173) runs 1.26 mi in a general north–south direction through Krotz Springs, St. Landry Parish.

 The route begins at LA 105 (South Levee Road) and proceeds west along 2nd Street.
 It then turns north onto 9th Avenue, crosses the Union Pacific Railroad (UP) tracks, and intersects LA 3174 (Main Street).
 LA 3173 turns east onto Main Street for one block then north onto 8th Avenue to an intersection with LA 3178 (Florida Street).
 Here, LA 3173 turns west and reaches its terminus at US 190 just west of the Krotz Springs Bridge over the Atchafalaya River.
 LA 3173 is an undivided two-lane highway for its entire length.

 The upper section of LA 3173 was formerly part of LA 105 before the construction of the current westbound bridge span caused a slight realignment of that route.
 LA 3173 was added to the state highway system around 1973, and its route has remained the same to the present day.